2023 Most Popular Journalism Bachelor's Degree Schools in Texas

 Check out the journalism bachelor's degree programs at these schools if you want to attend one of the most popular in Texas.

-Our 2023 rankings named University of North Texas the most popular school in Texas for journalism students working on their bachelor’s degree.
-UNT is a fairly large public school located in the city of Denton.
+Our analysis found University of North Texas to be the most popular school for journalism students who want to pursue a bachelor’s degree in Texas.
+UNT is a very large public school located in the city of Denton.

 Women make up 64% of the journalism majors at the school.